6.1850 (U) / 6.S967 (G): Computer Systems and Society

 Learning Objectives

 The design decisions we make in computer systems imply power structures, affect individuals, society, and the world, even when it seems like they don't.
-Our primary goal in this class is to make the connection between these technical design decisions — e.g., whether to use a hierarchy or a mesh — and their impact on humans explicit by using an ethical framework as part of our design process.
+Our primary goal in this class is to make the connection between these technical design decisions—e.g., whether to use a hierarchy or a mesh—and their impact on humans an explicit part of our design process.

 Students will:

-We'll answer questions such as "Do our design decisions change if we use an ethical framework?", "How do we assess trading off technical metrics such as performance against ethical issues?", "Can we develop systems that are high-performing while having positive impacts on society?", "Are there times when we simply shouldn't build a system?".
+We'll answer questions such as "Who is impacted by a system beyond its users?", "Do the benefits of a system outweigh the harms?", "How do we assess trading off technical metrics such as performance against ethical issues?", "Can we develop systems that are high-performing while having positive impacts on society?", "Are there times when we simply shouldn't build a system?".
 Along the way, we'll learn about plenty of different computer systems.

 Overview of Content

 6.1850 is divided into roughly three modules.
-After we spend a week introducing the ethics protocol (we'll call that Module 0), we'll look at each of the following through the lens of the ethics protocol:
+After we spend a week introducing the class and the type of thinking and learning that we'll be doing (we'll call that Module 0), we'll look at each of the following:

-In each module, we'll apply the ethics protocol to many of the systems we study.
-It's this ethical framework, and not the specific systems themselves, that is the overall theme of this class.
+In each module, we'll think about the impact of various computer systems that already exist in the world.
+It's our way of thinking, not the specific systems themselves, that is the overall theme of this class.
 As such, the list of systems we study might change from the initial plan, especially if there is a system that students are particularly excited to learn about.

 You can see a more detailed breakdown of the calendar here, but note that it is still under development.